 - Drafting of the contract between buyer and seller.

-- licensed In the state notary office to a contract of sale.
-After signing the document, the buyer and seller, the notary certifies it.
+- Signing a contract in the state notary office.
 The transaction takes place in the presence of a lawyer or a certified translator.
 A copy of the contract shall remain with the buyer, the second is transferred to the seller.

-- the Third copy of transaction, the notary sends the Housing Inventory.
+- The third copy of contract, the notary sends the Kadastr.
 Here is the re-registration of property in the name of the buyer.
 Paperwork lasts for 2-3 months.

 Taxes when buying property in Montenegro